 - where we need to comply with a legal or regulatory obligation such as anti-money laundering or combatting financial crime

 In order to process .

 For more information about CRAs, please visit https://www.experian.co.uk/crain/index.html or https://www.equifax.co.uk/ein.html

 Click here to find out more about the types of lawful basis that we will rely on to process your personal data.

 We rely on consent as a legal basis for processing your personal data only in relation to sending third party or direct marketing communications to you.
 You have the right to withdraw consent to marketing at any time by contacting us.

 We sometimes use systems to make automated decisions based on personal information we have – or are allowed to collect and use from others – about you.
 These automated decisions can affect the products, services or features we offer you now or in the future.
 We use automated decisions in the following ways:

-- To tailor products and services e.g. placing you in groups with similar customers to make decisions about the products and services we may offer you to help meet your needs
+- to tailor products and services e.g. placing you in groups with similar customers to make decisions about the products and services we may offer you to help meet your needs

-- To design and enhance our online services to help meet your requirements for ongoing guidance and support
+- to design and enhance our online services to help meet your requirements for ongoing guidance and support.

 For further information on your rights relating to automated decisions, please see the section on YOUR INDIVIDUAL RIGHTS.